 Hear the word firefly or lightningbug, and what comes to mind?
 Warm summer nights?
 Flickering lights in the encroaching dark?
 Maybe soft grass underfoot, with children running about?
 Few species ignite such warm feelings of nostalgia as fireflies.
 These beacons of light are some of our most beloved insects, and no wonder.
 Their bioluminescence fills us with awe.
 Their very presence feels magical.
 Their light has inspired artwork, literature, dance, and music.
 Beyond their immense cultural value, they have played critical roles in scientific research and medicine, and they are integral components of healthy, thriving ecosystems.

 Fireflies are cherished, but they are also declining.
 Anecdotal reports from around the globe describe fewer individuals being seen each year.
 And while long-term monitoring studies are scarce, some of the data we have are concerning.
-Based on assessments published on the International Union for Conservation of Nature’s (IUCN) Red List of Threatened Species, an estimated 8% of US and Canadian fireflies are at risk of extinction, but this number may be much higher since nearly half of described species are data deficient and close to a quarter have yet to be assessed.
+For example, based on assessments published on the International Union for Conservation of Nature’s (IUCN) Red List of Threatened Species, one in three assessed North American fireflies may be at risk of extinction.
+Researchers found that 14% of the assessed species were categorized as threatened, but this number may be much higher since nearly half of the assessed species are data deficient.
 There is an urgent need to study firefly populations more closely to fully understand their plight and ensure conservation efforts are effective.

 Somewhat surprisingly, fireflies receive relatively little conservation attention.
 Xerces and our partners are working to change this.
 Our goal?
 To conserve the full diversity of fireflies, from the common big dipper that emerges on dusky summer evenings all over the East to the at-risk Bethany Beach firefly that is found in only a few places along the Atlantic shore in Delaware.
 We plan to do this by advancing our understanding of firefly distributions, life histories, and extinction risks; identifying and addressing threats to their populations; recovering populations that have declined; and engaging people from all walks of life in saving and protecting these incredible insects.